gotchoices/MyCHIPs/README.md

 In response to that study, this [outline](doc/old-safety.md) was drafted to determine how the algorithm could be improved to resolve the issues uncovered by the DSR study.
 That lead to the development of the [version 1.x protocol](doc/learn-protocol.md).
-There is currently work being done at [BYU](https://www.byu.edu) to both validate the original DSR results, and evaluate the new protocol.
+A followup work was recently completed at [BYU](https://www.byu.edu) to both validate the original DSR results, and evaluate the new, proposed protocol.
-Present results indicate that the protocol is now reasonably safe and live.
+The results prove suitable safety and liveness within a reasonable set of assumptions.
+The defense of that Master's thesis can be viewed [here.](https://mychips.org/Storey_Defense.mp4).

 Development was begun in 2022 on a mobile app written in React Native.
 This facilitated the use of the existing JavaScript API and is progressing.
-The app can currently be loaded onto mobile devices from [mychips.net](https://mychips.net),an example CHIP Service Provider site.
+The app can currently be loaded onto mobile devices from [mychips.net](https://mychips.net), an example CHIP Service Provider site.
+Current focus is on completing the mobile app and fully implementing the lift and route discovery protocols on the backend.

 ### Milestones Completed so Far